Femmes Fatales

 Femmes Fatales is an independent women's professional wrestling promotion based in Montreal, Quebec, Canada.
-In September 2009, NCW hosted their first edition of NCW Femmes Fatales which regrouped many fighting females in North America.
+In September 2009, Northern Championship Wrestling (NCW) hosted their first edition of NCW Femmes Fatales which regrouped many fighting females in North America.
 NCW Femmes Fatales was announced in April 2010 to be part of the Female Fight League during the 45th Edition of the Cauliflower Alley Club Reunion in Las Vegas.
 In November 2009, they gave an homage to Maurice Vachon and Paul Vachon as part of a documentary tracing back Mad Dog's career.

+On October 23, 2010, at NCW Femmes Fatales IV, LuFisto became the inaugural NCW Femmes Fatales Champion after defeating Portia Perez in a No Disqualification match, at the finals of an eight-woman single-elimination tournament. since its establishment, the title was re-named to the NCW Femmes Fatales International Championship, and eventually to the Femmes Fatales Championship, after no longer being associated with NCW.

 Championships

 Roster

-The following roster is correct as of Femmes Fatales 23.
+The following roster is correct as of Smash X Femmes Fatales Girls Next Door.